-Tubal ligations, vasectomies and abortions up to the 17th week (16 weeks and 6 days) of pregnancy are covered.
+Vasectomies and non-elective abortions up to the 17th week (16 weeks and 6 days) of pregnancy are covered.
 See Section 8 "Limitations and Exclusions" section.
-Prior authorization is required and applicable cost sharing applies.
+Prior authorization may be required and applicable cost sharing applies.

 Formulary Exceptions: A member or prescriber may ask for a formulary exception (coverage of a non-formulary drug).
 A pharmacist will review the request to determine if the following rules have been met: